The Manager Usage Dashboard

 Each meter shows three pieces of information:

-- A progress bar — used / included for the cycle
+- A progress bar — used / included

 -